ScanMountGoat/Smush-LUT/README.md

 # Smush-LUT
 <img src="https://raw.githubusercontent.com/ScanMountGoat/Smush-Material-Research/master/docs/content/post_processing/postprocessing/neutral_lut.png" height="auto" width="100%">

 Create color grading 3D LUTs for Smash Ultimate.
-Learn more about how these textures work and the effects that can be achieved in the
-[post processing page](https://scanmountgoat.github.io/Smush-Material-Research/post_processing) of the Smash Ultimate material website.
+Learn more about how these textures work and the effects that can be achieved on the [color grading lut](https://scanmountgoat.github.io/Smush-Material-Research/post_processing/colorgradinglut/) page of the Smash Ultimate Material Research website.
 A windows executable is available in
 [Releases](https://github.com/ScanMountGoat/Smush-LUT/releases).

 ## Usage Instructions